 - To gain powerful control.

-By accept misery is a choice, Glasser predicts you will find
+By accepting misery is a choice, Glasser predicts you will

 always have choices, and the better the choice, the more we will